raemonx/Bixi-Data-Analytics/README.md

 # Bixi Live GBFS Feed Data Analytics
 This project involves the end-to-end development of a data engineering pipeline using the Bixi Live GBFS feed.
 The objective was to ingest, process, and transform real-time data about bike-sharing stations in Montreal to facilitate dynamic data analysis and visualization.
 Using Azure Data Factory and Azure Databricks, the project successfully ingested JSON formatted data about station information and status, transformed and cleaned this data, and stored the refined datasets in Azure Data Lake.
-The processed data was then used to create an interactive dashboard in Power BI, providing insights into station operations and usage patterns.
+The processed data was then used to create an interactive dashboard in Power BI, providing insights into station operations and mappped data.

 ### Objectives
 - **Data Ingestion**: Automate the extraction of real-time data from the Bixi Live GBFS feed using Azure Data Factory.